kubernetes/website/content/en/docs/concepts/security/service-accounts.md

 following methods:

 * [TokenRequest API](/docs/reference/kubernetes-api/authentication-resources/token-request-v1/)
-  (recommended): Request a short-lived service account token using your *application code*.
+  (recommended): Request a short-lived service account token from within your own *application code*.
 The token expires automatically and can rotate upon expiration.
+  If you have a legacy application that is not aware of Kubernetes, you could use a sidecar container within the same pod to fetch these tokens and make them available to the application workload.
 * [Token Volume Projection](/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection)
-  (recommended): In Kubernetes v1.20 and later, use the Pod specification to tell the kubelet to add the service account token to the Pod as a *projected volume*.
+  (also recommended): In Kubernetes v1.20 and later, use the Pod specification to tell the kubelet to add the service account token to the Pod as a *projected volume*.
 Projected tokens expire automatically, and the kubelet rotates the token before it expires.